 Dr. Bryson Mortensen is Assistant Professor of Music, Co-Chair of the Music Department, and Director of Choral Studies at Virginia Wesleyan University, where he conducts three choirs and teaches courses in Music Education and Music History.
-The 2019 – 2020 Season, will be Dr. Mortensen’s first with the Virginal Choral Society.
+Dr. Mortensen’s joined the Virginal Choral Society in 2019.
 Dr. Mortensen has received a Bachelor of Music in Vocal Performance and Master of Music in Choral Conducting from Brigham Young University and a Doctor of Musical Arts in Choral Conducting and Performance Literature from the University of Illinois at Urbana-Champaign.
 Previous to his time at Virginia Wesleyan University, Dr. Mortensen was the Director of Choral Activities at the University of Wisconsin-Rock County, Artistic Director of the Festival Choir of Madison, and Chorus Master of the Wisconsin Chamber Orchestra.

 Dr. Mortensen has performed as a vocalist with professional and semi-professional choruses and has performed as soloist in a variety of oratorios – including Handel’s Messiah, a variety of J.S.
 Bach Cantatas, Mendelssohn’s Elijah, and Carissimi’s Jepthe.